 Businesses are accelerating their migration to the cloud.
 Total spending on cloud services is projected to exceed $1.0 trillion by 2024, and the cloud industry has a compounded growth rate (CAGR) of 15.7%.

 IT Operations can decide among several pathways to the cloud.
-The most common model is the Lift and shift approach, offering a rapid entry to the cloud with minimal resources and low initial cost.
-Lift and shift can seem like an optimal migration strategy for organizations stuck with legacy operating systems.
+The most common model is the Lift and shift approach.
+It offers a low cost and rapid entry to the cloud while requiring minimal resources.
+As a result, lift and shift cloud migrations can seem like an optimal strategy for organizations stuck with legacy operating systems.

-Lift and shift suffers from significant drawbacks, however, especially if workloads aren’t already cloud ready.
-An alternative cloud migration strategy is VirtaMove application repackaging.
-Read on to learn about some of the drawbacks associated with lift and shift and how VirtaMove Migration Intelligence solutions may provide an alternative strategy for your cloud-first endeavors.
+Lift and shift cloud migrations suffer from significant drawbacks.
+Particularly if workloads aren’t already cloud ready.
+An alternative cloud migration strategy is application repackaging.
+Read on to learn about some of the drawbacks associated with lift and shift and how application repackaging may provide an alternative for your cloud-first endeavors.

 What is Lift and Shift?

-Lift and shift, also called re-hosting, is the process of migrating an exact copy of an application or workload (and its data store and OS) from one IT environment to another.
+Lift and shift is sometimes referred to as re-hosting.
+It is the process of migrating an exact copy of an application or workload (and its data store and OS) from one IT environment to another.
 Migration is usually from on-premises physical servers to a public or private cloud environment.

 Applications are “lifted” as is and “shifted” to a cloud-hosted virtual machine.
 This approach involves no change to application architecture and little or no change to application code.